Ziya-As/PostgreSQL/postgreSQL.md

 BEGIN
     INSERT INTO new_products(name, bought_at)
     VALUES(product_name, order_date);
-END
+END;
 $$
 LANGUAGE plpgsql;
 ```

-You cannot use the parameter names the same as the column names of tables used inside the function.
+We cannot use the parameter names the same as the column names of tables used inside the function.
 If you do so, PostgreSQL will issue an error.
 The reason is that PostgreSQL will confuse the parameters and column names.

 This is how we call the above function: